Preview.js CLI, experimental Svelte support and simpler configuration for Vite projects

 vite.config.js.
 No need to

 Last but not least, Preview.js v1.16 adds experimental support for the Svelte framework, on top of React, Solid, Vue 2 and Vue 3.
 Storybook support is coming soon!

-If you're a Svelte developer yourself, don't hesitate to join the Discord or report issues on the GitHub repo.
+If you're a Svelte developer yourself, don't hesitate to report issues on the GitHub repo.
 Your feedback is instrumental to refine it!

 Try Preview.js v1.16